Book a Tour →

 20. Queensland Museum

 Alongside GOMA in the Cultural Precinct, the Queensland Museum and Sciencentre is particularly excellent for families.
-The natural history collection covers Queensland's extraordinary biodiversity and the state's dinosaur discoveries (Queensland has produced some of Australia's most significant dinosaur fossil finds).
-Admission to the museum is free, with ticketed entry to special exhibitions.
+The natural history collection covers Queensland's extraordinary biodiversity and major dinosaur fossil discoveries (Queensland has produced some of Australia's most significant finds).
+Free admission for the main museum, with ticketed entry to special Sciencentre exhibitions.
+Don't miss the Gondwana megafauna exhibit — giant wombat skeletons and other extraordinary prehistoric creatures.

 21. Boundary Street Food Strip, West End